-There are a few similar descriptions that are thrown around.
-Still, the essence is this – corrective maintenance refers to any maintenance task performed to restore equipment, machine, or a system to proper working order.
+Corrective maintenance refers to any maintenance task a company performs to restore equipment, machines, or a system to proper working order.

-In an ideal scenario, the majority of your corrective maintenance work would be performed correcting minor issues on (partially) functional equipment, not addressing full-blown breakdowns.
+In an ideal scenario, the majority of corrective maintenance work should focus on correcting minor issues on (partially) functional equipment, not addressing full-blown breakdowns.

-Looking at the definition alone, you might ask: Isn’t corrective maintenance just another one on the long list of synonyms for reactive maintenance (like breakdown and run-to-failure maintenance)?
+Looking at the definition alone, someone might ask: Isn’t corrective maintenance just another one on the long list of synonyms for reactive maintenance (like breakdown and run-to-failure maintenance)?

-While they are similar, we would argue they do not describe the same thing.
+While they are similar, they do not describe the same thing.

-For instance, if someone would ask you which maintenance strategy are you using, then the better answer would be reactive maintenance.
-This is because corrective maintenance represents a type of maintenance action you are doing and is used as a part of every maintenance strategy.
+For instance, if someone asks which maintenance strategy a company is using, then the better answer would be reactive maintenance.
+This is because corrective maintenance isn’t a complete strategy in itself.
+It represents a type of maintenance action you are doing that is a part of every maintenance strategy.